pixley/pf2e-statblock-for-obsidian/README.md

 Trait coloration is based on your Obsidian app's display language.
 If your selected language is not supported, the plugin falls back to English.

-The original set languages were supported because I was able to find their translations for Pathfinder 2e content in an evening of searching.
+The original set of languages were supported because I was able to find their translations for Pathfinder 2e content in an evening of searching.
 Shout out to the robust multilingual PF2e community on Foundry VTT; you guys' work was a huge help in getting so many languages supported from the get-go.

 If you'd like your language to be added or have found a translation issue for your language, please create an issue and link your language's PF2e content to me.
 I am aware that many languages do not have official PF2e content, but using the community-agreed-upon phrasing (across SRDs, wikis, VTT implementations, etc) is the goal here, so that's why linking the content is important.
 English is my native language, and I have only rudimentary knowledge of two other languages (German and Japanese), so I have to trust the relevant communities in terms of translation accuracy.